30

 Still keeping up?
 Great, let’s move on.

-Onto our third pillar of SEO: Business Listings and SEO Backlinks.
+Onto our third pillar of SEO: Backlinks and Reviews.

-This pillar encapsulates all of your brand’s citations, listings and links from external sources out on the internet.
-This is important because Google ranks websites that have more, high quality listings higher on SERPs.
+The efforts for this pillar are offsite and encapsulates two very important concepts.
+Let’s first focus on backlinks, which also include all of your brand’s listings and links from external sources out on the internet.
+This is important because Google ranks websites that have more, high quality backlinks higher on SERPs.

 But wait, what makes a link high or low quality?
 Aren’t they all the same?